pcanz/pPEG/docs/context-sensitive-grammars.md

     A = 'a' A? 'b'
     B = 'b' B? 'c'

 This is a rather contrived example to prove the point.
-Unfortunately a PEG can not handle CSG that occurs in practice.
+Unfortunately a PEG can not handle CSG syntax that does occasionaly occur in practice.

 ##  Practical Examples

 The name itself: "Context Free Grammar" makes the point that CFG rules can not take into account any global context.
 A CFG (or PEG) parser can not take into account how the parser has matched prior input.

-A key reason that a CSG may be required occurs when the parser must match exactly the *same* string as it has already matched somewhere earlier in the input.
+If the parser must match exactly the *same* string as it has already matched somewhere earlier in the input, then this requires a context sensitive grammar.
 This is a key distinguishing feature:

 *   A CSG can require the *same* input text to be matched again later.